Python NumPy Square Root

 7. Get the Square root of NumPy Array with Float Values

-You can find the square root of the float values of array elements by using the numpy.sqrt() function.
+You can calculate the square root of a NumPy array containing float values using the numpy.sqrt() function.
+For instance, numpy.sqrt() calculates the square root of each element in the arr.

 # Create an 1D input array